saradzadeh/Engineer_in_test/automation_test.md

 * I used "location" to check the location of the subscription prompt.
 ![image](automation_test3.png)

-### Step7: installing rspec
+### Step7: Installing rspec
 I installed the rspec using bundle to check the expectations.

 ### Step8: run the test
 I run the test using rspec automation_test.rb command.

 ## Challenges
-### challenge1:
-I faced plenty of syntax errors.

-### Challenge2:
+### Challenge1:
-It cannot download the geckodriver.
+It could not download the geckodriver.
 So, I changed the path in the terminal.
 It did not work, So I installed the sodu version.

-### Challenge3:
+### Challenge2:
-The driver cannot find the element.
-I changed the element from the div to the title of the div.
+The driver could not find the element.
+I changed the element from the div into the title of the div.

 ## Challenges I still need to explore
-Although the test passed, getting the location of the element to check it pops up from the bottom of the page need to be checked again.
+Although the test passed, getting the location of the element to check if it pops up from the bottom of the page need to be checked again.